Increased Canada Child Benefit means more money for middle-class families

 Bigger Canada Child Benefit payments start now

-Today, the Honourable Harjit Sajjan, Minister of National Defence, announced that, starting now, the CCB will be raised to keep up with the cost of living.
+Today, the Honourable Jean-Yves Duclos, Minister of Families, Children and Social Development, announced that, starting now, the CCB will be raised to keep up with the cost of living.
 This means that for the 2019–20 benefit year, the maximum benefit will be $6,639 per child under age 6, and $5,602 per child aged 6 through 17.

 For example, a single mother with two children under the age of 6 and an income of $30,000 will receive an additional $286 tax-free for the upcoming benefit year.
 This means up to $13,278 in support every year.